The 9K trail contours the higher hillside southwest of Park City. At around 9000 feet

 or create a loop ride.
 The loop rides tend to be difficult either due to

 length or technical riding.
-Beginning riders and early-intermediates
+Beginning riders should do the first section

 Mixed aspen and fir forest.